 Our Healthy Campus Plan is designed to minimize the spread of COVID-19 while making this the happiest, healthiest, and safest campus possible.
-Please review this information hub and refer to it often for regular additions and updates.
+Please refer often to this information hub for regular updates.

 Confirmed Cases in Isolation